strideynet/blog/content/blog/2022-05-22-first-weeks-at-teleport.md

 - Thoughts
 ---

 At the start of May, I embarked on a new adventure: joining Teleport as a Software Engineer.
 It was a bittersweet moment, because I'd really enjoyed my work at Krystal and was worried that the culture of Teleport might not match that of Krystal, but I decided to take the jump because Teleport was a product that had me really excited.
-I'd trialled it a few years ago, and I really felt that Teleport would offer me the chance to get knuckles deep on a project that integrates tightly with Linux.
+I'd trialled it a few years ago, and I really felt that Teleport would offer me the chance to get knuckles deep on a project that's really pushing new ground.

 ---